If you want to study in South Africa, here is a guide to higher education options, including information on the various universities in South Africa.

 Universities of technology in South Africa are called technikons and offer their students vocational-oriented programs.

-The Durban University of Technology is part of the International Association of Universities and offers high quality of teaching, research and student life.
-The institutions consists of seven faculties: Business Studies Unit, Accounting and Informatics, Applied Science, Arts, Engineering and the Built Environment, Health Sciences, and Management Sciences
+> The Durban University of Technology is part of the International Association of Universities and offers high quality of teaching, research and student life.
+The institutions consist of seven faculties: Business Studies Unit, Accounting and Informatics, Applied Science, Arts, Engineering and the Built Environment, Health Sciences, and Management Sciences.

 Combined universities in South Africa